juliancwirko/react-s-alert/README.md

 <Alert stack={{limit: 3}} html={true} />
 ```

 You can also overwrite these global settings in the particular method call.
-For Example here we will overwrite the global settings for 'html' in our error alert call:
+For example, here we will overwrite the global settings for 'html' in our error alert call:

 ```javascript
 Alert.error('Error message...', {